-Continue with encapsulation? [y,n,q,?] (default: y) \mathbf{y} vxdiskadm now displays an encapsulation status and informs you that you must perform a shutdown and reboot as soon as possible: VxVM INFO V-5-2-333 The disk device device name will be encapsulated and added to the disk group disk group name with the disk name disk name.
+Reinitialize these devices? [y,n,q,?] (default: n) $\mathbf{y}$ VxVM INFO V-5-2-205 Initializing device device name.

-You can now choose whether the disk is to be formatted as a CDS disk that is portable between different operating systems, or as a non-portable sliced or simple disk:
+13 You can now choose whether the disk is to be formatted as a CDS disk that is portable between different operating systems, or as a non-portable aixdisk-format disk:

 '''

-Enter the desired format [cdsdisk,sliced,simple,q,?]
+Enter the desired format [cdsdisk,aixdisk,q,?]

 (default: cdsdisk)

 '''